wizzie-io/druid-docker/README.md

 The JVM arguments to execute the druid services.

 * **DRUID_PULL_EXTENSION**
-The druid extension to download, this download is perform on running time.
+The druid extension to download, this download is performed at running time.
 You need to pass the extension with whitespace: `extension1:extension1:version extension2:extension2:version`

 ## Examples